rust-lang/rfcs/text/0000-escape-blocks.md

 develop as general functionality instead of being specific to error handling.

-The outlined strategy follows the basic formula:
+The outlined strategy follows the basic feature development formula:

 * Introduce facilities to allow the ecosystem to provide the control flow.